IHE/ITI.mCSD/input/pagecontent/volume-1.md

 Sharing Value Sets (SVS) Profile or using appropriate FHIR resources (e.g., ValueSet).

-## 1:46.8 mCSD Service Endpoint Directory Deployment and Usage
+## 1:46.8 mCSD Endpoint Usage Considerations

 This section provides guidance for populating and using a service endpoint directory, in other words, a directory that enables electronic communication.
 This has all the